intel/nauta/docs/installation-and-configuration/Target_Host_Requirements/THR.md

   - vim
   - wget

 ## Valid Repositories

-If the operating system is installed and configured with a valid repository that contains the required packages, an Administrator does not need to install the packages manually.
-However, if the repository is not valid the Installer will attempt to install the package automatically.
+If the operating system is installed and configured with a valid repository that contains the required packages, an Administrator _does not_ need to install the packages manually.
+However, if the repository _is not_ valid the Installer  attempts to install the package automatically.
 If this fails an error message is displayed.

 ## Next Steps: Preparing for the Nauta Installation